alanef/fullworks-scanner/src/readme.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Fullworks Vulnerability Scanner examines your Core version, themes and plugins and reports on any issues detected by referencing the WordPress Vulnerability Database API and checking for abandoned plugins and themes.
+Fullworks Security Scanner examines your Core version, themes and plugins and reports on any issues detected by referencing the WordPress Vulnerability Database API and checking for abandoned plugins and themes.

 == Description ==

 This plugin checks your WordPress Core version, installed themes, and plugins, and generates a detailed report of any vulnerabilities found and emails to notify you that there is something to check.
 The scan results are obtained by referencing the comprehensive [WordPress Vulnerability Database API](https://vulnerability.wpsysadmin.com/).

-Additionally, Fullworks Vulnerability Scanner will also alert you of any abandoned plugins or themes, which can pose a potential security risk to your website.
+Additionally, Fullworks Security Scanner will also alert you of any abandoned plugins or themes, which can pose a potential security risk to your website.
 With this plugin, you can easily keep your website secure and reduce the risk of security breaches.

-The report page allows you accept any warnings or errors noted, forinstance you may have a theme that is no longer supported but you are happy with it and don't want to change it.
+The report page allows you accept any warnings or errors noted, for instance you may have a theme that is no longer supported but you are happy with it and don't want to change it.
 You can also ignore any plugins or themes that you know are not vulnerable.

 == Installation ==
 1. Upload the plugin files to the `/wp-content/plugins/fullworks-scanner` directory, or install the plugin through the WordPress plugins screen directly.